JoeLumbley/Animation/README.md

     Me.Brush = brush
 End Sub
 ```
-- This constructor initializes a new rectangle with specified values for its position, size, velocity, and color.
+- **What It Does**: This constructor initializes a new rectangle with specified values for its position, size, velocity, and color.
+- **Why It Matters**: Constructors are special methods that create and set up new instances of a class or structure.
+This allows us to easily create rectangles with different properties.

+---

-#### Methods for Movement
+### Methods for Movement

 ```vb
 Public Sub MoveRight(ByVal deltaTime As TimeSpan)
     X += Velocity * deltaTime.TotalSeconds
 End Sub
 ```
-- This method moves the rectangle to the right based on its velocity and the elapsed time since the last frame.
-The formula used is **Displacement = Velocity x Delta Time**.
+- **What It Does**: This method moves the rectangle to the right based on its velocity and the elapsed time since the last frame.
+- **Why It Matters**: The formula used is **Displacement = Velocity x Delta Time**.
+This ensures that the rectangle moves smoothly regardless of the frame rate.

+---

+### Wraparound Method

 ```vb
 Public Sub Wraparound(ByVal clientRectangle As Rectangle)